MicrosoftDocs/Viva/Viva/goals/copilot-intro.md

 For detailed information about controlling access using VFAM, including cmdlet syntax, see [Microsoft Viva - Feature access management](../feature-access-management.md).

-### PowerShell cmdlet reference for use with Copilot in Viva Goals
+### Configure access to Copilot by using VFAM PowerShell cmdlets

-The following table provides example PowerShell cmdlets, with parameters, that you can use to enable or disable access to Copilot in Viva Goals.
+The following table describes the PowerShell cmdlets, with parameters, that you can use to enable or disable access to Copilot in Viva Goals.

 For these examples, the **ModuleId** is *VivaGoals*, and the **featureId** is *CopilotInVivaGoals*.